 Sir2Af2 (1YC2 chain B) NAD+ in AC pocket Above figure: Intermolecular protein-ligand diagram of Sir2Af2 (1YC2 chain B) with NAD+ in the AC pocket.
 Protein and water residues within 3.0 Å of the NAD+ are shown.
 Unlike in the AB pocket, the NAD+ molecule is completely surrounded by protein residues in the entire A and C pockets.
 The nicotinamide is not exposed to solvent, unlike in the B pocket.
 The approximate location of the B pocket is shown due to distortions created by transforming the 3D protein-ligand picture into a simple 2D diagram.
 There is a backbone H-bond between the protein ILE102 and the nicotinamide end of NAD+.

-Induced Fit
+Simulation Result – SIRT3

+SIRT3 NAD+ and inhibitor protein-ligand MM-GBSA binding estimates support a competitive inhibition mechanism, which agrees with the experimental results.
+NAD+ binding estimates show that the ligand binds more favorably to the AC pockets vs the AB pockets.
+The top ranked AB pocket binding approximation is -84.4 with an RMSD of 1.82 Å from the backbone-superimposed structure of NAD+ cocrystallized in Sir2 (1YC2 chain A).
+The top ranked AC pocket customized induced fit docking result was much more favorable at -107.9.
+Standard docking of the nicotinamide and iso-nicotinamide place these inhibitors/activators in the C pocket (figure 7).
+These results corroborate the competitive inhibitor mechanism in which the nicotinamide blocks NAD+ from binding to the C pocket, while the AB pocket binding of NAD+ is not equally favored as it is in Sir2.

+Figure 6: The best docking starting structure for SIRT3 is 3GLT, which has the thio-intermediate of the acetyl-lysine peptide.
+The nicotinamide has been cleaved and a bond to the thioacetyl is trapped.
+SIRT3, 3GLT with the trapped thio-acetyl lysine ADPR intermediate.
+The B and C pockets are unoccupied because of the intermediate .
+H-bonds between the ADPR and the protein residues within 3 of the ligand are shown here.

+Figure 7: Docking of iso-NAM and NAM without constraints into 3GLR, human SIRT3 with acetyl-lysine AceCS2 peptide, but no NAD+ or intermediate co-crystallized.
+The custom induced fit structure as used in the above SIRT3 AB NAD+ docking was used.

-While traditional and Induced Fit docking succeeded in placing NAD+ into the AC pockets of SIRT3 without the use of constraints or reduced vdW radius, all docking attempts, with or without Induced Fit, failed to dock NAD+ into the AB pocket when starting with the best available crystal structure for SIRT3 (3GLT).
-The top ranked docked poses for the AC productive pocket had RMSD of 2.1 and 2.0 [verify these numbers!] with respect to the backbone aligned co-crystallized structure of 1YC2 with NAD+ in the AC pockets.
-We conjecture that AB pocket docking did not work for SIRT3 because the side chains and backbone movements could not sufficiently open up the B pocket for the nicotinamide end of NAD+, as shown in illustration 5.
+The above results use the template based induced fit method because of the difficulty in docking NAD+ into the AB pocket of SIRT3.
+While traditional and Induced Fit docking succeeded in placing NAD+ in Sir2 and into the AC pockets of SIRT3, these docking methods failed for the AB pocket when starting with the best available crystal structure for SIRT3 (3GLT) (see figure 6).
+AB pocket docking did not work for SIRT3 because the standard induced fit side chain and backbone optimization could not sufficiently open the B pocket for the nicotinamide end of NAD+, as shown in illustration 5.
+Only the customized template based induced fit method successfully docked NAD+ into the AB pocket.